williamlines/bank-tech-test/README.md

 ## Testing components

-- To run the tests for only the Action class, run
+- To run the tests for only the Action class, run:

 ```
 jest app/accountActions/Action.test.js
 ```

-- To run the tests for only the ClientAccount class, run
+- To run the tests for only the ClientAccount class, run:

 ```
 jest app/ClientAccount.test.js